847-929-9492

 The Vermiculite Insulation Removal Process

-The removal of vermiculite insulation is a complicated and risky job that should only be done by experienced professionals.
+The vermiculite insulation removal is a complicated and risky job that should only be done by experienced professionals.
+Establishing containment and ventilation to stop the spread of asbestos fibers during the process of removing vermiculite insulation is the first step in the process.

+To ensure that any airborne fibers are drawn into specialized filters and not released into the surrounding area, this may entail sealing off the work area and employing negative air pressure.
 The insulation must now be removed, which can be done by vacuuming, scooping, or by using specialized equipment to remove it in a way that doesn’t disturb the asbestos fibers.

 For disposal at a facility that has been approved, the removed insulation is placed in specialized, sealed containers.

-The work area is thoroughly cleaned and tested for the presence of asbestos fibers after the insulation has been removed.
+The work area is thoroughly cleaned and tested for the presence of asbestos fibers after the vermiculite insulation removal process.
 After that, the cleaned area is looked at to make sure that all of the insulation has been taken out, and if necessary, additional cleaning can be done.

 A final inspection is carried out to ensure that the new insulation has been installed correctly and that the area is safe for occupancy before the area is re-insulated with safe and approved materials.